-Improve your everyday English! 🙂 Try these collocations with “say” to make your English sound more natural.
+Improve your everyday English! 🙂 Try these expressions with “say” to make your English sound more natural.

 Have something/nothing to say